Spacing

 Box model margin and padding spacing have both 4 levels based on 4 CSS variables.
+These same spacing variables are also used for gaps (in flexbox and the grid system), and for border radius utilities.

 The smallest level simply adds 0.5rem spacing, whereas levels 2 thorugh 4 increase responsively depending how how much width is available, using clamp()